XxlyitemXx/KatV5-Main/README.md

 pip install - - - - - - -
 ```

-4. Enter your Discord Token in `config.py`
+4. Enter your Discord Token in `config.ini`

 ```PY
 Token = "YOUR TOKEN"